-Migliaccio & Rathod LLP has successfully litigated employment-based disputes on behalf of classes of employees who find that their employers have taken advantage of them by violating their rights under the Fair Labor Standards Act (FLSA) and/or state specific statutes.
-We take instances of wage theft very seriously and commit ourselves to getting employees’ hard- earned money back into their pockets when employers fail to, or even are determined not to, compensate them fairly and honestly.
-It’s simple, you work so that you can support your livelihood and, since employers wield power over you in terms of your paycheck, you are entitled to and deserve legal recourse when they abuse this power.
+Migliaccio & Rathod LLP has successfully litigated employment-based disputes on behalf of employees who find that their employers have taken advantage of them by violating their rights under the Fair Labor Standards Act (FLSA) and/or state specific laws.
+We take wage theft violations seriously and commit ourselves to getting hard-earned money back into the pockets of workers when employers are determined to not compensate them fairly and honestly.
+It’s simple, you work so that you can support your livelihood and, since employers wield power over you with a paycheck, you are entitled to and deserve legal recourse when they abuse this power.
 Contact us for a free evaluation.

 Bland v.
 Calfrac Well Services, Case No. 2:12-cv-01407 (W.D.
 Pa.).
 Represented oil field workers in a nationwide collective and class action lawsuit against Defendant Calfrac Well Services for its alleged failure to properly pay overtime to its field operators.
 After extensive litigation, the case settled for $6 million, which provided a gross recovery per class member of between $250 and approximately $11,500.

 Camara, et al. v.
 Mastro’s Restaurants LLC, Case No. 1:18-cv-00724 (D.D.C.).
-In this case, Migliaccio & Rathod LLP represented a nationwide group of servers at a restaurant alleging that their employer was illegally requiring them to pool tips with non-servers.
-Generally speaking, employers can sometimes pay direct-service employees in tipped industries a reduced hourly wage, provided that the difference between the reduced wage and the legal minimum wage is made up for by tips, and tip pools are allowed.
+In this case, Migliaccio & Rathod LLP represented a nationwide group of servers at a high-end restaurant chain alleging that their employer was illegally requiring them to pool tips with non-tipped workers.
+Generally speaking, employers can sometimes pay direct-service employees in tipped industries a reduced hourly wage, provided that the difference between the reduced wage and the legal minimum wage is made up for by tips.
+Tip pools made up of servers and other workers who are customarily tipped are generally allowed.
 Here, the expansion of the tip pool beyond direct-service employees “broke” the tip pool, allegedly requiring the employer to pay the servers a minimum hourly wage.
 If you were impacted by similar practices at a steakhouse, learn more and contact us here.

 Craig v.
 Rite Aid, Case No. 4:08-CV-2317 (M.D.
 Pa.).
 Represented Rite Aid Assistant Managers in a case alleging that Rite Aid had misclassified its Assistant Managers as exempt from federal and state overtime laws.
 Plaintiffs alleged that their primary duties involved manual labor such as loading and unloading boxes, stocking shelves, cashiering and other duties which are not exempt under federal and state overtime laws.
 After extensive litigation, the case settled for $20.9 million, covering over 1,900 current and former assistant store managers.
 In issuing its order approving the settlement, the court stated that the settlement “represents an excellent and optimal settlement award for the Class Members” resulting from “diligent, exhaustive, and well-informed negotiations.”
 M&R continues to investigate potential instances of misclassification of assistant managers across the nation.